Second-order properties and central limit theorems for geometric functionals of Boolean models: Covariance structure of geometric functionals

 Note that this definition simplifies in the translation-invariant case since one does not need the translations of $Q_1$.

-In the following, we call a functional $\psi:\mathcal{R}^d\to \R$ {\em geometric} if it is additive, translation invariant, locally bounded, and measurable.
-Examples of geometric functionals are \begin{enumerate} \item mixed volumes (see Section 5.1 in \cite{Sch93}) of the form $\psi(K):=V(K[k],K_1,\dots,K_{d-k})$, where $k\in\{0,\dots,d\}$ and $K_1,\dots,K_{d-k}\in\cK^d$ are fixed.
-Up to normalization, intrinsic volumes are obtained for $K_i=B^d$, $i=1,\dots,d-k$; \item integrals of surface area measures (see Sections 4.1 and 4.2 in \cite{Sch93}) of the form

-where $S^{d-1}$ is the unit sphere in $\R^d$ (the boundary of $B^d$), $h:S^{d-1}\to\R$ is measurable and bounded, and $k\in\{0,\dots,d-1\}$; \item the centred support function $\psi(K):=h(K-s(K),u)$ in a fixed direction $u$, where $u\in \R^d$ and $s(K)$ is the Steiner point of $K$ (see Sections 1.7 and 5.4 in \cite{Sch93} and Lemma 6.1 in \cite{SW08}); \item total measures of translative integral geometry (see Section 6.4, especially p.~234, and p.~383 in \cite{SW08}). \end{enumerate}
+In the following, we call a functional $\psi\dvtx \mathcal{R}^d\to\R$ \emph{geometric} if it is additive, translation invariant, locally bounded and measurable.
+Examples of geometric functionals are (1)~mixed volumes (see Section~5.1 in \cite{Sch93}) of the form $\psi (K):=V(K[k],K_1,\ldots,K_{d-k})$, where $k\in\{0,\ldots,d\}$, the notation $K[k]$ means that the body $K$ is repeated $k$ times, and $K_1,\ldots,K_{d-k}\in\mathcal{R}^d$ are fixed.
+Up to normalization, intrinsic volumes are obtained for $K_i=B^d$, $i=1,\ldots,d-k$; (2)~integrals of surface area measures (see Sections~4.1 and 4.2 in \cite{Sch93}) of the form $ \psi_k(K):=\int_{\S^{d-1}}h(u) S_k(K,du)$, where $\S^{d-1}$ is the unit sphere in $\R^d$ (the boundary of $B^d$), $h\dvtx \S^{d-1}\to\R$ is measurable and bounded, and $k\in\{0,\ldots ,d-1\}$; (3)~the centered support function $\psi(K):=h(K-s(K),u)$ in a fixed direction $u$, where $u\in\R^d$ and $s(K)$ is the Steiner point of $K$ (see Section~1.7, Section~5.4, equation~(5.100) in \cite{Sch93} and Lemma~6.1 in \cite{SW08}); (4)~total measures of translative integral geometry (see Section~6.4, especially page~234, and page~383 in \cite{SW08}).
+These examples of geometric functionals are substantially more general than the intrinsic volumes.
+For instance, whereas intrinsic volumes are always rotation invariant, no such invariance is built into these four classes of examples in general.
+Moreover, it should be observed that linear combinations of mixed volumes are dense in the (normed) vector space of translation invariant, continuous valuations on convex bodies in $\R^n$ (see Section~6.5, page~406, in \cite{Sch93}).